-- When working in a school, how can you be accommodated to carry out your role with as little movement as possible across bubbles, whether classes or year groups?
+- When working in a school, how can you be accommodated to carry out your role with as little movement as possible across bubbles?
 If your role is a teaching role, is it possible to use a blended learning approach with a mixture of virtual and on-site teaching to help in this respect?

 - If you cannot drive between settings, how can your use of public transport be minimised?
 Minimising movement during the day will help in this respect, as will engagements in locations within walking distance of each other.

 - Waiving any requirement to return to the base/office as frequently as usual will also reduce the levels of travel.